Ferrycarrig was engaged by the City of Ryde Council to undertake the upgrade of Rydale Road Public Domain.

 The scope entailed removing the overhead cables and undergrounding the electrical supply to the buildings.
 This meant new property connections to each property.
 To ensure a smooth transition for the new property connections, Ferrcarrig worked with each property owner to tailor the connections to their needs.
 This involved discussing new property pillar locations, conduit upturns on the building, even down to the colour of conduits on the wall to ensure it matched the existing façade.

-The main concern from City of Ryde Council in the delivery of this project was minising disruption to local residents and businesses, along with minimising disruption to street parking and public transport through the bus stops and routes.
+The main consideration in the delivery of this project was minimising disruption to local residents and businesses, along with minimising disruption to street parking and public transport through the bus stops and routes.

 Ferrycarrig devised a unique staging plan that provided access to the shops, cafes, and business at all times, keeping owners and customers satisfied while getting on with the job.